ArchTangent/toml-to-json/README.md

-# toml-to-json
+# TOML-to-JSON (`tomltojson`)

-Converts TOML files to JSON, with optional pretty printing.
+Converts TOML files to JSON, with optional pretty printing and batch conversion.